 SavaPage is a Java program and needs JDK 8 or higher to be installed.
 Check the installation by executing both the java and javac commands: they should echo usage information.

-On Debian based systems you can install the JDK package with one of these commands :
+On Debian based systems you can install the JDK package with this command: